DesmondKarani/alx-system_engineering-devops/README.md

 # alx-system_engineering-devops
-Shell basics
+Shell Basics

-This repository is specifically geared towards learning how to execute files on shell through terminal This is fun!
+This repository is specifically geared towards learning how to execute files on shell through terminal.
+This is fun!